by Ché Frances Monro

-Bio: Ché Monro is a 40 year old dreamer from Melbourne, Australia.
+Bio: Ché Monro is an unpublished 40 year old dreamer from Melbourne, Australia.
 She writes Space Opera and Fantasy.
-Her stories frequently deal with themes of power, gender, and small furry animals.
+Her stories frequently deal with themes of power, identity and gender and how technology may empower and dis-empower the individual.
 For two years she has been writing about clones and mental programming.
-Ché's novella Freedom! appeared in the September / October 2010 edition of Aphelion.
 For more by and about Ché, visit Ché Monro.

 E-mail: Ché Frances Monro

 Comment on this story in the Aphelion Forum